Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 1 - GPIO/Tutorial 1 - GPIO.md

  - If multiple buttons are pressed, only LEDx will light up where BUTTONx is the first button pressed

 3. Construct a program that:
- - LEDx will light up only when BUTTONx is pressed
+ - LEDx will flash once per 300*x ms when BUTTONi is held on (flashing = half of the time as on & half of the time as off)
  - If multiple buttons are pressed, only LEDx will light up where BUTTONx is the first button pressed
- - LEDx will flash once per 300*x ms when BUTTONi is pressed (flashing = half of the time as on & half of the time as off)

 4.Construct a program that:
  - leds will light up in sequence while any button is held on<br>